maadwa/EV-Vehicle/README.md

-# EVionix – Electric Vehicle Awareness Platform with AI Chatbot
+# EVionix – Discover EV insights with AI Chatbot

 EVionix is a dynamic web-based platform developed to educate users about Electric Vehicles (EVs) and promote sustainable transportation.
 The project combines informative content, real-time chatbot assistance, and a subscription system to deliver a complete learning experience.